 Remember, the point of the blog description is to get the online searcher to stop from scrolling further than your entry on the search engine results page.
 So it is worth your while for the description of your blog to be unique and compelling.

-One of the best ways to discover why a description of a blog works is to look at a few examples of compelling descriptions.
+One of the best ways to discover why a blog’s description works is to look at a few examples of compelling descriptions.

 Blog description TEmplate

-If you are looking for a template to write your blog description, downloading a plugin like Yoast or Rank Math will provide you with one.
+If you are looking for a template to write your blogs description, downloading a plugin like Yoast or Rank Math will provide you with one.

 It shows you the length the blog description should be as you type.
 So, you can see as you work on it how you might need to change it.

 It also shows that you need a title and summary of your blog and how these will show up in Google.
 It is the best way. to visualize the description of your blog as you write it.

 But overall, just write a title and a summary of your blog that includes some benefits or something that will make someone want to click through.
 Meta descriptions are short and sweet!